spike-rabbit/element/docs/components/pages/landing-page.md

 ## Design ---

-The Landing Page provides the first impression of a product to the users.
+The landing page provides the first impression of a product to the users.
 It has to meet multiple goals:

 - **Functionality:** This is the major driver for having a landing page.
 The